-Having pets can be a joy, but it can also be a pain if they’re shedding a lot.
+Having pets can be a joy, but it can also be a pain if they shed a lot.
 Hair will quickly stick to a rug, making it difficult to remove.
-Some vacuums aren’t even able to get rid of embedded pet hair.
+Some vacuums aren’t able to remove embedded pet hair.

 For this, you should use a small, stiff brush.
 Brush using repetitive strokes to force the hair out.
 Clean the brush in between to avoid spreading the hair more.